HairAnalysisReport.com

 However, keep in mind your hypothalamus and pituitary gland are producing myriad “feel-good” endorphins and other neuropeptides (enkephalins – natural painkillers) as well as signaling the adrenals to produce more adrenaline and other stress hormones.

-So, don’t mistake endorphins and other neuropeptides produced in response to prolonged, continuous exercise with a natural and healthy state of wellbeing.
+So, don’t mistake very powerful endorphins (greater than morphine!) and other neuropeptides produced in response to prolonged, continuous exercise with a natural and healthy state of wellbeing.

-As you may see at this point, choosing the wrong type and duration of exercise could easily become counterproductive to your stress reduction and health goals.
+As you may see at this point, choosing the wrong type, duration, and intensity of exercise could easily become counterproductive to your stress reduction and health goals.

 Can a hair analysis help reveal my best exercise needs?